mrnjifanda/level4-set-2024/README.md

 2. Draw an ERD showing the relationships between these entities.
 3. Make sure to include the appropriate primary and foreign keys for each entity.

+### Part 2: Creation of models

+- Create all the models representing the entities of your ERD

-### Part 2: Developing endpoints for the following features:
+### Part 3: Developing endpoints for the following features

+- Implement endpoints to add, edit, and delete courses.
+- Make sure courses can be associated with categories.
+- Add the ability to manage schedules and classrooms for each course.